 Spatiotemporal patterns of honeybee health within different regions of Spain (2012-2020)

-Authors: Iratxe Perez-Cobo, Ignacio de Blas, Maria D. Hernando, Irene Iglesias
+Authors: Iratxe Perez-Cobo, Ignacio de Blas, Maria D. Hernando, and Irene Iglesias

 Ger.
 J. Vet.
 Res